Over $1 Billion Won for Our clients

 To prove a slip and fall claim, you must demonstrate that the property owner had a responsibility, or duty of care, to remove the hazard that caused your slip and fall.
 You must also show that the hazard was “foreseeable” and that the property owner had a reasonable amount of time to discover the dangerous condition on their property.
 This is called “constructive knowledge,” and it is a pivotal component of any premises liability claim.

-Slip and fall accidents are not always straight forward.
-Contact Decof, Barry, Mega & Quinn today so that we can evaluate your case in a free consultation.
+Slip and fall accidents are not always straightforward.
+Contact Decof, Barry, Mega & Quinn today so our Rhode Island slip & fall attorneys can evaluate your case in a free consultation.

 What is the Value of a Slip & Fall Claim?